pschaus/book_lepl1402/source/part4.rst

 The internal nodes are the operator and the leaf nodes are the values.
 The algorithm uses two stacks.
-One stack (`ops`) is for operators and the other (`vals`) is for (reduced) values.
+One stack (``ops``) is for operators and the other (``vals``) is for (reduced) values.
 The program splits the input string args[0] by spaces to process each token of the expression individually.

-We will not formalise completely the invariant here but give some intuition about what it is.
+We will not formalize completely the invariant here but give some intuition about what it is.

 At any point during the processing of the expression:

-1. The `vals` stack contains the results of all fully evaluated sub-expressions (reduced subtrees) encountered so far.
+1. The ``vals`` stack contains the results of all fully evaluated sub-expressions (reduced subtrees) encountered so far.
-2. The `ops` stack contains operators that are awaiting their right-hand operands to form a complete sub-expression (subtree) that can be reduced.
+2. The ``ops`` stack contains operators that are awaiting their right-hand operands to form a complete sub-expression (subtree) that can be reduced.
 3. For every operator in the ops stack, its corresponding left-hand operand is already in the vals stack, awaiting the completion of its subtree for reduction.

 The figure displays the status of the stacks at three distinct stages for our brief example.

-When we encounter an operand, it's like encountering a leaf of this tree, and we immediately know its value, so it's pushed onto the `vals` stack.
+When we encounter an operand, it's like encountering a leaf of this tree, and we immediately know its value, so it's pushed onto the ``vals`` stack.

-When we encounter an operator, it's pushed onto the `ops` stack.
+When we encounter an operator, it's pushed onto the ``ops`` stack.
 This operator is awaiting its right-hand operand to form a complete subtree.
 Its left-hand operand is already on the vals stack.

-When a closing parenthesis `)` is encountered, it indicates the end of a fully parenthesized sub-expression, corresponding to an entire subtree of the expression.
+When a closing parenthesis ``)`` is encountered, it indicates the end of a fully parenthesized sub-expression, corresponding to an entire subtree of the expression.
 This subtree is "reduced" or "evaluated" in the following manner:

 1. The operator for this subtree is popped from the ops stack.
 2. The right-hand operand (the value of the right subtree) is popped from the vals stack.